 2. Should the Guidance protect MDMs who provide "supplementary instructions, materials or references to aid patient understanding

-?”
-The Guidance makes clear that MDMs “may” choose to provide information in addition to raw data to ensure their communications are useable and not subject to misinterpretation, but apparently leaves the scope of this decision to an MDM’s sole discretion.
-It is easy to imagine the burdens this may impose on MDMs to evaluate whether the data they provide to patients are helpful or harmful to their health.
+?"
+The Guidance makes clear that MDMs "may" choose to provide information in addition to raw data to ensure their communications are useable and not subject to misinterpretation, but apparently leaves the scope of this decision to an MDM’s sole discretion.
+It is easy to imagine the burdens this may impose on MDMs to evaluate whether the data they provide to patients is helpful or harmful to their health.
 If litigation ensues, the plaintiff may request documents, data, and testimony from the MDM about how the decision to provide this

 , but not that

 , supplemental information was made, who made it, why, how, and what alternatives were considered.
 Testimony will be required to support the decision, and to refute the plaintiff’s allegations that the MDM should have made a different decision.
 This adds not only an additional layer of potential liability, but also significant potential expense, to the litigation landscape.